DevDimensionLab/plybuild/README.md

 Upgrade functionalities.
 Every available command writes the output to a new `pom.xml.new` file instead of overwriting the original pom.xml file.
 ```
 Available Commands:
-  dependencies upgrade dependencies to project
+  deps         upgrade dependencies to project
   kotlin       upgrade kotlin version in project
   spring-boot  upgrade spring-boot to the latest version
 ```